AlexBrooks2000/dog-tinder-v3/README.md

 ### Viewing a dog's profile
 To view a profile, go to "search dogs" and follow the instruction for search for dogs to list dogs.
 On each card there is a button that says 'profile', click the button to go to the profile.
-Alternativly, if you go to 'my dogs' it will list all dogs that beling to you, and pressing 'profile' will also take you to the dogs profile page.
+Alternatively, if you go to 'my dogs' it will list all dogs that belong to you, and pressing 'profile' will also take you to the dogs profile page.

 ### Add a dog